lana-20/webdriver-appium-clients/README.md

-# WebDriver and Appium clients
+# WebDriver and Appium Clients

 *In any client-server architecture, the client is an important component.
 Let's discuss WebDriver clients, which are the libraries used in test scripts to enable Selenium and Appium automation.*

-How does a Selenium or Appium client work?
+How does a Selenium or Appium *client* work?
 How do Selenium or Appium themselves work?
 Let's first talk about how the clients work.

 ### WebDriver Client Libraries
  - WebDriver client == anything that can send WebDriver-appropriate HTTP requests